Rule 2951. Methods of Proceeding.

-(d) If the instrument is more than twenty years old, judgment may be entered only by leave of court after notice and the filing of a complaint under Subdivision (b).
+(b) If the instrument is more than twenty years old, judgment may be entered only by leave of court after notice and the filing of a complaint.

-(e) When the plaintiff proceeds under Subdivision (b) and the original or a photostatic copy or like reproduction of the instrument showing the defendants signature is not attached to the complaint, judgment may be entered only by leave of court after notice.
+(c) When the original or a photostatic copy or like reproduction of the instrument showing the defendant’s signature is not attached to the complaint, judgment may be entered only by leave of court after notice.

 Official Note